wq/wq/docs/wq-configuration-object.md

 ### Form Fields

-As of wq 1.0, the configuration object for each list page includes an [XLSForm]-inspired representation of the schema for the model.
-This information can be used by the [wq maketemplates][wq.start] command to automatically generate a Mustache HTML `<form>` template for editing a page.
-Certain properties are also used by wq/app.js to handle choice lookups and relationships between models (which are harder to bake into an HTML template).
-The `form` configuration thus replaces the `parents`, `children`, and `choices` page configuration options available in [wq 0.8] and earlier.
+The configuration object for each list page includes an [XLSForm]-inspired representation of the schema for the model.
+This information is used by the [`<AutoForm/>`][AutoForm] component to automatically generate the appropriate form inputs for editing a page.
+Certain properties are also used by @wq/app to handle choice lookups and relationships between models.

 The `form` attribute is an array of wq field definitions, which are JSON objects with any of the following attributes.
 Where applicable, the corresponding concepts in the [XLSForm Question][XLSForm] and [Django Field][django-field] definitions are listed.